-If you have a breast implant you’re not happy with, you may be glad to know that breast implant removal is every bit as common and safe as breast enhancement.
+If you have a breast implant you’re not happy with, you may be glad to know that breast implant removal is every bit as common and safe as breast enhancement with implants.
 Every day, thousands of women seek to have implants removed, and for a variety of reasons.
 At Restore SD Plastic Surgery in San Diego, CA, our goal is to help you achieve your aesthetic goals in health and wellness.

-Why Undergo Breast Implant Removal?
+Why undergo Breast Implant Removal?